Incoming Student Tech Guide

 As an incoming student, you are likely wondering what you should bring and what you will find on campus technology-wise.
 This guide, prepared by Denison’s Information Technology Services (ITS), is for you.

 - A notebook computer.
-You can find recommended and minimum specifications for notebooks at Computer Recommendations.
+You can find recommended and minimum specifications for laptops at Computer Recommendations.
 There you will also find links to online stores for vendors offering discounts to Denison students including Apple, Dell, and HP.
-Tip: Denison provides Microsoft Office and antivirus/antispyware software at no charge – no need to buy those!
+Tip: Denison provides Microsoft Office at no charge and recommends use of built-in or free versions of antivirus/antispyware software – no need to buy those!

-- A cell phone.
-Student residence hall rooms do not have telephones so a cell phone is highly recommended.
+- A mobile phone.
+Student residence hall rooms do not have telephones so a mobile phone is highly recommended.
 Many students choose smartphones for their cell phones.

 - A surge protector.
 ITS strongly recommends a surge protector to protect your electronic devices from power spikes.

 - A tablet.
-For even greater portability than a notebook offers, you may wish to consider a tablet.
-Tablets are great for reading – students typically find tablets are a welcome addition to a notebook, not a substitute for one.
+While tablets are great for reading and media consumption, students typically find tablets are a welcome addition to a laptop computer but are not a substitute for one.

 - Free Microsoft Office and select other software.
-You can download Microsoft Office, McAfee Antivirus software, and several site-licensed academic software programs via MyDenison at no charge.
+You can download Microsoft Office and a number of site-licensed academic software programs via MyDenison at no charge.

 - WiFi everywhere.
 Wireless network service is available throughout campus.